-Surfing South Africa is the recognized governing body for the sport of surfing in South Africa and is a member of the South African Sports Confederation and Olympic Committee (SASCOC), which, along with Sport and Recreation South Africa, (SRSA), controls all sport in South Africa.
+Surfing South Africa is the recognized National governing body for the sport of surfing in South Africa and is a member of the South African Sports Confederation and Olympic Committee (SASCOC).

-Surfing South Africa is also a member of the African Surfing Confederation (ASC) and A FOUNDING MEMBER OF the World’s governing body for the sport, the International Surfing Association (ISA).
+Surfing South Africa is a member of the African Surfing Confederation (ASC) and A FOUNDING MEMBER OF the World’s governing body for the sport, the International Surfing Association (ISA).

 SSA is responsible and accountable for all aspects of surfing in South Africa, from entry-level participation to the management of the junior SA Surf Tour (SAST) and the selection of National Teams.

-Policies such as those on transformation and development, the national teams selection process, approval of national team colours, constitutionality, international acceptance and good governance are among the criteria expected to be adhered to by those sporting bodies which are recognized by the Minister and his Department.
+Policies such as those on transformation and development, national team selection process, approval of national team colours, international acceptance, constitutionality and good governance are among the criteria expected to be adhered to by all National Federations.